 Hearthstone Year of the Raven expansions

-Just as with previous years, Hearthstone Year of the Raven will introduce three brand-new expansions to the game.
+Just as with previous years, Hearthstone Year of the Raven will introduce two more brand-new expansions to the game.
 Sadly, however, Blizzard are keeping pretty quiet about exactly what they’ll contain.
 The only concrete information we have so far stems from a teaser shown in the Year of the Raven, showing art for all three of the expansions set to release this year.

 What we do know for sure is that the beginning of the Year of the Raven will see the three expansions introduced as part of the Year of the Kraken rotated out of Standard play.
 That means that once the next expansion drops, you won’t be able to play any cards from Whispers of the Old Gods, One Night in Karazhan, or Mean Streets of Gadgetzan in Standard matches.
 Never fear though - if your aggro pirate deck can’t survive without patches, or you don’t know what to do without C’Thun, you can still play all the old cards in Wild.